He Ting Ru

-During the 2020 general election, she led the four-member WP team to another historic breakthrough when her team won the second Group Representation Constituency (GRC).

 Early life

-He attended CHIJ Saint Nicholas Girls' School and Raffles Junior College before graduating from the University of Cambridge with a Bachelor of Arts degree in natural sciences.
+He Ting Ru was born on 16 June 1983.
+She attended CHIJ Saint Nicholas Girls' School and Raffles Junior College before graduating from the University of Cambridge with a Bachelor of Arts degree in natural sciences.
 After graduating from university, she completed the Graduate Diploma in Law and Legal Practice Course, qualifying as a lawyer in the jurisdiction of England and Wales.

 Political career

-He began volunteering with the Workers' Party (WP) in the Paya Lebar division in 2011.

-She made her political debut in the 2015 general election as part of the five-member WP team contesting in Marine Parade GRC where the team garnered 35.9% of the votes and lost to the PAP team there, including Tan Chuan Jin and Emeritus Senior Minister Goh Chok Tong.
+He Ting Ru began volunteering with the WP in the Paya Lebar division of Aljunied GRC after the 2011 general election.
+She made her political debut in the 2015 general election as part of a five-member team in Marine Parade GRC.
+They lost to the PAP with 35.93% of the vote.

-She previously served as Secretary of the Workers' Party Youth Wing, and oversees the youth wing's outreach efforts in the areas of service, education and heritage.
+She previously served as Secretary of the Workers' Party Youth Wing, and oversaw the Youth Wing's outreach efforts in the areas of service, education and heritage.

-During the 2020 general election, He led a four-member WP team contesting in Sengkang GRC.
-On 11 July, she was elected as the Member of Parliament (MP) representing the Buangkok division of Sengkang GRC.
+During the 2020 general election, she led a four-member WP team contesting in Sengkang GRC with team members Jamus Lim, Louis Chua and Raeesah Khan.
+On 11 July, she was elected as a Member of Parliament (MP) for Sengkang GRC and was subsequently assigned to the Buangkok division.

-She was elected to the party's Central Executive Committee (CEC) as Treasurer.
+She was elected to the party's Central Executive Committee (CEC) as Treasurer and appointed as the Chairwoman of the Sengkang Town Council (SKTC) since 2020.